 The standard advice has always been to create passwords of a minimum number of characters, using a mix of numbers, lower and uppercase letters and special characters.
 This often leads to passwords such as Ch0c0lat3 which are easily identified by hackers determined to access your file, system or bank account.
 Using phrases such as “donkey electricity cruise flowerpot” are proven to be more difficult to crack.

 Some systems, often in a corporate environment, will have an automatic periodic password change notification set up as a prompt.
 Often what happens is the password is reused and updated from password1 to password2 to password3 etc which can easily be identified and hacked.
 Some systems will have system policies that prevent password reuse.
-If you system doesn’t flag the use of a duplicates system best practice would be to create a completely new password every time.
+If your system doesn’t flag the use of a duplicates system best practice would be to create a completely new password every time.
 Updating your passwords quarterly is the industry recommended standard.

 Don’t use easily recognisable passwords